MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 Once you've set up these prerequisites, you can set up a push-notification challenge system.

-The following client code will call the Cloud Script **ChallengePlayer**.
+The following client code will call the CloudScript function **ChallengePlayer**.

 ```csharp
 public void ChallengeRandomClosePlayer(string currentPlayerId) {